 Furnish transaction details and deposit TDS to the income tax department

-The tenant has to furnish the transaction details in the challan-cum-statement, i.e. Form 26QC, filled online.
+The tenant must furnish the transaction details in the challan-cum-statement, i.e. Form 26QC, filled online through the TIN-NSDL website.
 After providing the transaction details, the tax deducted should be deposited online or in any authorised bank branch.

 The tenant should deposit tax within 30 days from the end of the month of tax deduction.

-It is not required to obtain a TAN number to deduct and deposit the tax to the government.
+There is no requirement to obtain a TAN number to deduct and deposit the tax to the government.

-The tenant should furnish the Form 26QC as below:
+The tenant should file the Form 26QC as below:

-- If the rental agreement period contains more than one financial year (FY) and rent has been paid during the year: At the end of the FY or in the month of termination of agreement or vacation of premises.
+- If the rental agreement period contains more than one financial year (FY) and rent has been paid during the year: File Form 26QC at the end of the FY or in the month of termination of agreement or vacation of premises.

-- If the rental agreement period falls in the same FY: In the month of termination of agreement or vacation of premises.
+- If the rental agreement period falls in the same FY: File Form 26QC in the month of termination of agreement or vacation of premises.

 Number of Form 26QC if different combination of tenant-landlord